Syspeace for Windows 2003 server released

 Syspeace for Windows Server 2012

-Alongside with the new beta test, we’re also investigating support for Windows Server 2012.
+Alongside the new beta test, we’re also investigating support for Windows Server 2012.

 Thank you for supporting Syspeace and mailing us your suggestions, impressions and ideas.